JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-add.png)

-12. Enter `huboutput` as Output alias
+12. Enter `huboutputsink` as Output alias
 13. The `Event Hub` is already selected as Sink and all other fields are automatically filled in with the right Event Hub, `iotworkshop-eh` *Note: in lower case*

     ![alt tag](img/azure-stream-analytics-add-output.png)

+14. Change the Format into `Array`. *Note: Our output will generate JSON.
+And multiple lines of JSON are formatted as Array, not as separated lines*
-14. Select `Create`
+15. Select `Create`
-15. The Output will be created and the connection to the hub is tested automatically.
+16. The Output will be created and the connection to the hub is tested automatically.

 The input and output are now defined.
 Let's add the Azure Stream Analytics job query.